ihsankarami/case-study-ihsan-karami/README.md

 ## Submission:

-- **Code Repository**: Create a public GitHub repository and push your code there.
+- **Code Repository**: Create a public GitHub repository and send the link to the repository to EMAILTHISEMAILTHISEMAILTHIS.
-- **Demo**: If possible, provide a link to a live demo of your application (deploy using GitHub).
 - **Documentation**: Include a README file explaining how to run your application and any specific instructions.

 ## Evaluation Criteria: